-Dr. Trang is an Associate Professor at the University of Calgary and scientist at the Hotchkiss Brain Institute and Alberta Children’s Hospital Research Institute.
+Dr. Trang is a Professor at the University of Calgary and scientist at the Hotchkiss Brain Institute and Alberta Children’s Hospital Research Institute.
 He obtained a PhD in pharmacology at Queen’s University and completed a fellowship at SickKids Hospital.
 He and his team are unlocking the causes of chronic pain at the level of genes, cells, and circuits.
 They are working to advance discoveries into new, effective pain therapies.
 An area of focus is on understanding how opioids impact the nervous system and improving the safety of these medications.
 This research has been recognized by several national and international awards.
 Dr. Trang leads the Alberta Pain Research Network, and the Brain and Mental Health Spinal Cord, Nerve Injury, and Pain team at the University of Calgary.

 Dr. Thompson is a Professor at the Hotchkiss Brain Institute at the University of Calgary.
 He is an internationally recognized leader in pannexin biology as it relates to stroke, cognitive decline and physiological brain functions.
 He has Bachelors (Queen’s University), PhD (McMaster University) and postdoctoral (University of Colorado Health Sciences Center, University of British Columbia) experience and has been actively researching brain pathologies for over 20 years.
 His active research program focusses on identifying new molecular pathways and designing custom molecules to protect brain cells during disease.
 Dr. Thompson and his team have published in the world’s leading research journals.
 In addition to his thriving research program, he is co-lead of the Brain and Mental Health Cognitive Disorders and Vascular Dementia team at the University of Calgary.